-Buying and selling old objects and collectors' items such as jewellery, art, furniture, glass and china, you'll research the identity and value of objects, buy items from auctions, markets and private owners and sell these to the public from shops or stalls at antiques centres.
+Buying and selling old objects and collectors' items such as jewellery, art, furniture, glass and china, you'll research the identity and value of objects, buy items from auctions, markets and private owners and sell these to the public.

 Short courses, a diploma or degree in subjects such as art history may prove useful.
-The majority of antiques dealers are self-employed so salaries vary.
-You'll need good business sense, an eye for spotting treasure and excellent negotiation skills.
+The majority of antiques dealers are self-employed so you’ll need good business sense, an eye for spotting treasure and excellent negotiation skills.

-You'll need a love of books, good people skills and a keen business mind to succeed in this customer-facing role.
+You'll need a love of books, knowledge of the market, good people skills and a keen business mind to succeed.
 You'll advise on the variety of titles available, order and display stock and liaise with publishers and their representatives.

 A degree or HND in literature or business and management may increase your chances but isn't essential.